Shutterstock: Recent developments (2015–present)

+Corporate governance

 Facilities and staff

 Shutterstock is headquartered in New York.
 In October 2013 Shutterstock opened its new European headquarters in Berlin, Germany and by March 2014, Shutterstock had additional offices in Amsterdam, Chicago, Denver, London, Montréal, Paris and San Francisco.
 After maintaining its New York headquarters for years in a Wall Street office, in March 2014 Shutterstock relocated into the Empire State Building.
 According to Inc., the office was selected with the goal of decreasing commute times for New York employees.
 The new location was built with no private offices, instead with 23 "pop-in rooms" for private meetings and conferences when needed.

 After its founding in 2003 with CEO Jon Oringer as the sole employee, by 2007 Shutterstock had grown to 30 people.
 In 2010 Oringer hired Thilo Semmelbauer as COO, who had previously worked with TheLadders.com and Weight Watchers.
 With 295 employees as of October 2013, the firm had grown to 700 employees as of 2016.
 In 2014, Fast Company published an article featuring Shutterstock as an example of a successful "intrapreneur"-reliant company, touting the company's "hackathons" for fostering staff creativity.

-In response to the company censoring results in China, over 180 Shutterstock employees signed a petition against the decision.
+In an attempt to penetrate the Chinese market, Shutterstock implemented compliance with Chinese law by censoring results for Chinese users.
+Over 180 Shutterstock employees signed a petition against the decision.